ajfabbri/mmap-test/README.md

 Motivation
 ----------

-Initial goal is to show whether or not using shared memory has measurably smaller overhead than using a memory mapped ram file.
+Initial goal was to show whether or not using shared memory APIs has measurably smaller overhead than using a memory mapped ram file.

-Next steps are to get the time to read Linux kernel source and understand latest tmpfs / mmap.
+Still useful as examples of how to allocate large chunks of memory via mmap.

 How To Build / Run
 ------------------